-And, as we read above that New Delhi ranks third among the top 10 cities in the world with the highest amount of cannabis consumption, with Mumbai at close 6th rank.
+New Delhi ranks third among the top 10 cities in the world with the highest amount of cannabis consumption, with Mumbai at close 6th rank.
 This is despite of the fact that marijuana consumption or possession is illegal in India. now, imagine the menace the government authorities till have to handle.
 The problem is going to multiply not reduce.

 If one stupid thing is legal, then it doesn’t mean, you legalize other stupid things to counter the effects.

 Alcoholism & tobacco use, is already a big menace in the country, and our economy and healthcare system is not ready to take the burden of other substances.
 Aim, is to somehow regularize the use of alcohol and tobacco, than to add marijuana & related drugs to the list.

 A 2014 study, assessed whether cannabis satisfies the criteria for a substitute medications for alcohol.
 There was no clear pattern of outcomes related to cannabis substitution.
 Most importantly, the recommendation to prescribe alcohol-dependent individuals cannabis to help reduce drinking is premature.

 One of the comparisons I have come across is that there are more deaths from alcohol than from marijuana.
 Really?
 This is a comparison we are making, which really makes absolutely no sense.